 Conduits may be cold bent to an offset of no more than 250 mm in any 4 m length.
 However, any cold bend shall have a radius no less than 10 m.

 9.8 Bedding of conduit

-Conduit shall be bedded on bedding sand in accordance with the requirements of Clause 7.11 as shown on Standard Drawing 1149.
+Conduit shall be installed within bedding sand in accordance with the requirements of Clause 7.9 and as shown on Standard Drawing 1149.

 9.9 Conduit at pits